DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - cross-region replication has 2 copies and hence **double the cost**.
 - ElasticCache requires implementation code in application
 - S3 provides best durability
+- Amazon EMR is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark.
+Larget dataset processing prefers EMR.

 ### Deployment and operation management